kathi-munk/clc3-project/README.md

 <a name="monoToMicro"></a>

 ## From monolith to microservice

-### Monolith architecture

-# Overview: Monolith Movie List Application
+## Overview: Monolith Movie List Application

 The **Monolith Movie List Application** is a web-based platform designed for managing movie and user data.
 It's built using Python and SQLite, and offers a user-friendly interface for users to interact with their movie collection.
 The application is comprised of several key Python modules, each dedicated to specific functions.